 The campers in this section are sometimes interchangeably referred to as trailers.

 In either case, they are towable with a hitch set up on a truck or other vehicle that has the pulling capacity and horsepower to get up steep hills.

 Given that most include the option to use them as overnight accommodation, they’re considered RVs even though they may be unpowered and require a towing vehicle like a car, truck, or minivan.

-A trailer is big enough to pull heavy weight and is towed to its destination.
-Often times, a camper is built on top of the trailer, and then it’s referred to as a camper.
+A trailer is big enough to pull heavy weights and is towed to its destination.
+Oftentimes, a camper is built on top of the trailer, and then it’s referred to as a camper.

 A trailer is usually only used to store items inside and isn’t livable inside.

 With a camper built atop a trailer, it creates a true RV with space for a bedroom, bathroom, kitchen areas, and a dinette.